FedeNoce/fedenoce.github.io/_publications/5-3dface.md

 error computation are segregated and interchangeable, allowing one to quantify the effect of each.'
 date: 2025-05-25
-venue: 'EEE conference series on Automatic Face and Gesture Recognition (FG)(Oral)'
+venue: 'IEEE conference series on Automatic Face and Gesture Recognition (FG)(Oral)'
 paperurl: 'https://arxiv.org/pdf/2505.18025'

 ---